SinisterBBT/AirlineCompanyProject/README.md

 - Prod: [AWS console](https://us-east-2.console.aws.amazon.com/console/home?region=us-east-2)

 ## Developer manual
-### Building
+### Building and running locally
-Use build.sh script for simple local project building into docker image if you do not need to run anything.
+Use run.sh script for simple local project building into docker image and running it.
-### Running project locally
-Use run.sh
 ### Deploying
 Use deploy.sh script which pushes our local image to GitHub and then if all checks are successful it goes directly to AWS-based production.
 ### Branching strategy